youngprofessional/2014/README.md

 ### Runtime

-The calculator will calculate all values, while checks must be executed at the first possible time, in case of errors the calculation must halt.
+The calculator need to calculate all values, while checks must be executed at the first possible time.
+In case of errors the calculation must halt.
+You may add other intermediate calculations, if needed.

 **Input of the program:**
 Masterdata and Flight data file provided.

 **Output of the program:**
-The program must print the calculated results for each flight to the screen.
-After listing all available values the program lists the messages (warn / error).
+The program must print the calculated results for each flight in the input data to the screen.
+After listing all calculated values the program should list the messages (warn / error) if any.
 ‎

-Example:
+**Example:**
 LX179 - SIN-ZRH
 DOW 234555
 TOW 370033
 ERROR: Too much take-off weight.
 (please note that the above example is not the expected output of the example input file.)